 - Plate shaking, incubation, washing, and other duties can enable complete end-to-end workflows for complex imaging, ELISA applications, and others.

-While single-mode devices can perform dedicated function with relative fast speed and throughput -- multi-mode devices can combine workflows and broaden the scope of lab operations.
+While single-mode devices can perform dedicated function with relative fast speed and throughput, multi-mode devices can combine workflows and broaden the scope of lab operations (shown is the BioTek Cytation family of multi-mode readers).

 Cellular Imaging Systems